 All reviewers are recommended to follow COPE Ethical Guidelines for Peer Reviewers.
 They should provide personal and professional information that is accurate and a fair representation of their expertise, including verifiable and accurate contact information.
 Moreover, reviewers should agree to review those papers the subject area of which coincide with their research interests.

 Editorial Office of the MMI journal constantly increases the list of Reviewer Board.
-Members of Editorial Board and current reviewers are welcome to recommend colleagues to the Reviewer Board.
+Members of Editorial Board and current reviewers are welcome to recommend colleagues to the Reviewer Board, whose authority in the scientific community is high and whose scientific interests directly correspond to the aims and scope of the journal.
 During the peer review process, Referee Report preparation, and after reviewing, the following principles should be considered by reviewers:

 - Reviewers should not discuss the manuscript they review with anyone without permission from the Editor to maintain the review process integrity.